François Lumumba: Political activity

 In 2002, the Belgian government expressed "sincere regrets" over the assassination of Patrice Lumumba to François.
 Around this time, he also attempted to involve himself in the Inter-Congolese Dialogue, a series of negotiations which attempted to find a peaceful solution to the Second Congo War.
 By March 2006, Lumumba had to deal with conflicts within his party, as the position of MNC-L provincial president for Orientale Province was disputed.
 He threw his support behind Joseph Amuri in this conflict.
 He ran as a National Assembly candidate in the July 2006 Democratic Republic of the Congo general election.
 In the same election, he supported his younger brother Guy-Patrice's candidacy for President of the Democratic Republic of the Congo.
 According to journalist Colette Braeckmann, François was financially ruined by his funding of Guy-Patrice's campaigns.

 After a Belgian judge ruled that Patrice Lumumba's remains had to be returned from Belgium to his family in 2020, François publicly expressed his and his family's gratitude to everyone who had contributed to this ruling.
 In 2022, the remains of Patrice Lumumba were repatriated to the DR Congo.
 In his position as MNC-L leader and son, François used the opportunity to express his hope that his father's nationalist spirit would help the Congolese to defend their country from enemies, considering the then-ongoing M23 offensive.

 Family

 François has one half-sister by his mother Pauline Kie, and two half-brothers, namely Guy-Patrice and Roland-Gilbert, as well as two more half-sisters, Juliana and Marie-Christine, through his step-mother Pauline Opango.

-François has at least one son, Chez Teddy Lumumba, who works as a musician.
+François has at least one son, Chez Teddy Lumumba, who is active as a musician.